 An unofficial Berkeley transcript.

-Transcripts must include fall semester grades (available on CalCentral).
+The prizes office will add an official trasncript to your application that includes your Fall 2020 grades.
 If you are a transfer student, you may also submit a transcript from your previous institution(s).

 An academically well-rounded transcript.

 Independent scholarly work completed by the candidate outside of regular classwork; e.g., publications or unpublished projects judged worthy by his/her instructors.

 Evidence of qualities of judgment, ingenuity, initiative, and broad interest.